 Your taxi will meet you at your Papingo accommodation and take you back to Ioannina for your onward travel.

 Corfu is the best airport with the most flights, though Preveza is a good but seasonal option.
 Ioannina is the nearest airport to Zagori (Vikos Gorge) and has two daily flights from Athens only.
 Intercontinental connections via Athens (or other European hubs) to Ioannina.

 Land by: (for direct mainland transfers)

-11:00 for bus Igoumenitsa-Ioannina + final leg taxi to Kapesovo (13:00 if overnighting in Ioannina).
+11:00 for ferry to Igoumenitsa, then bus Igoumenitsa to Ioannina and final leg taxi to Kapesovo (13:00 if overnighting in Ioannina).

-14:00 for taxi transfer direct Igoumenitsa-Ioannina or Kapesovo.
+14:00 for ferry to Igoumenitsa and taxi transfer direct Igoumenitsa to Ioannina or Kapesovo.

 Return flight earliest: (for direct mainland transfers) – depends on start point and mode of transport: 16:00